-The June 2013 CULCON Education Task Force Report and Recommendations are the results of intensive deliberations by the ETF.
-CULCON offers these Recommendations with the hope that they will inform and support the efforts at the highest levels of both governments, especially Prime Minister Abe and President Obama, to create policies to advance the internationalization of education and increase the number of Japanese young people studying in the United States, and the number of Americans studying in Japan.
+The June 2013 CULCON Education Task Force Report and Recommendations were the results of intensive deliberations by the ETF.
+CULCON offered these Recommendations with the hope that they would inform and support the efforts at the highest levels of both governments, especially Prime Minister Abe and President Obama, to create policies to advance the internationalization of education and increase the number of Japanese young people studying in the United States, and the number of Americans studying in Japan.

 The Recommendations were aimed at the government, the private sector and academia in both nations.

 Following the release of the ETF Report and Recommendations, CULCON established the Educational Review Committee (ERC), which is charged with undertaking the periodic review of the implementation of the CULCON Education Task Force (ETF) Recommendations.